kowshik44/Lexical-Analyzer/README.md

 I created two more branches.
 In branch "lexercode", i updated code of lexer.java file.
 In branch "thirdbranch", I updated remaining code and we can run this project.
+Third branch code is almost the end code.

 To run, in terminal, we need these command, javac lexer/*.java lexer/core/*.java util/*.java ; java lexer.Main